twolodzko/tymwol.github.io/bash.md

 Functions can also use `read` command to access files, or [collect input from the user](https://stackoverflow.com/questions/18544359/how-to-read-user-input-into-a-variable-in-bash).

-Functions in Bash not only do not mention input arguments explicitely, but also do not return anything but the [exit status](https://en.wikipedia.org/wiki/Exit_status).
-To terminate a function with an exit code use `exit 0` for success, or any non-zero status, e.g. `exit 1` for error.
-Exit status of the most recently exacuted command is available through the `$?` variable.
-To communicate with outside world, the functions can use side effects like printing to [stdout](https://www.howtogeek.com/435903/what-are-stdin-stdout-and-stderr-on-linux/), or saving results to files.
+Functions in Bash do not return anything but the [exit status](https://en.wikipedia.org/wiki/Exit_status).
+To provide an exit code use `exit 0` for success, or any non-zero status, like `exit 1` for error.
+The exit status of the most recently executed command is available through the `$?` variable.
+To communicate with the outside world, they use side effects like printing to [stdout](https://www.howtogeek.com/435903/what-are-stdin-stdout-and-stderr-on-linux/), or saving files.

 ## Variables